Research line

 Robot design and construction

-The group also develops techniques for position analysis of multiloop linkages.
-The problem consists in finding the possible configurations that a linkage can adopt while respecting the kinematic constraints imposed by its joints.
-The resulting techniques can be applied to robotics (in contexts like direct or inverse kinematics, cooperative manipulation, object grasping, and motion planning), to structural biology (e.g., to the conformational analysis of biomolecules), to multibody dynamics (initial position and finite displacement problems), and to computer-aided design (variational CAD and assembly positioning).
-The group works essentially on two approaches: one based on relaxation techniques, and the other based on characteristic polynomials using Distance Geometry.
+In this area, the group develops novel methods for the position analysis of multibody systems.
+The problem consists of finding all possible configurations that a multibody system can adopt while respecting the kinematic constraints imposed by its joints.
+The techniques can be applied to robotics (in contexts like direct or inverse kinematics, cooperative manipulation, grasping, or motion planning), structural biology (e.g., to conformational analysis of biomolecules), or multibody dynamics (initial position and finite displacement problems).
+The group works using two approaches: one based on relaxation techniques, and the other based on characteristic polynomials using Distance Geometry.
 Many of the developments are implemented in the CUIK suite, a large toolbox for motion analysis and synthesis of closed-chain multibody systems.
+The group also has expertise on advanced dynamics algorithms based on Clifford or Spatial Vector algebras, as well as on advanced methods of simulation of constrained dynamical systems through integration on manifolds.

 Singularity analysis

-Singularities play a prominent role on understanding the configuration space of a robot.
-Depending on their nature, singularities give rise to overspeeding problems, dexterity losses, or controllability issues.
+Singularities play a prominent role for understanding the configuration space of a robot.
+Depending on their nature, they give rise to overspeeding problems, dexterity losses, or controllability issues.
 Thus, these configurations are often avoided during the usual operation of a robot, especially in applications that require careful human-robot interactions.
 Singularities, however, may also give rise to mechanical advantage (e.g., they can be used to transform small motor torques into large end-effector forces) and also provide the boundary of the workspace, which is a crucial information for the robot designer.
-The group has developed new geometric tools that allow characterizing and computing the various singularity loci of a robot, either for specific classes of parallel manipulators, or for general multi-body systems.
-New algorithms for controlling the motions across forward singularities are being developed too, which would allow the extension of the reachable workspace in parallel mechanisms.
+The group has developed new geometric and computational tools that allow characterizing the singularity loci of a robot, either for specific classes of robots, or for general multibody systems.
+New algorithms for controlling the motions across forward singularities have been developed as well, which allow the extension of the reachable workspace in parallel mechanisms.

 Motion planning and control

-Along this line, the group develops algorithms for the planning and control of motions of general constrained systems.
-These systems encompass robots subject to holonomic or nonholonomic constraints, like loop-closure, contact, or rolling constraints.
-The goal is to design feasible motions bringing the robot to a desired state without colliding with obstacles, and to obtain robust controllers to perform such motions.
-Several techniques have been developed to both ends, which either consider the kinematic constraints of the robot, or also the full dynamic model (including motor saturations and speed limits).
-In both cases, innovative methods based on higher-dimensional continuation and randomised sampling techniques have been proposed for the planning of motions.
-The control of motions, in turn, is achieved by means of optimal control and trajectory optimization techniques.
-The group has also investigated the connections with related problems in biochemistry, contributing with novel algorithms for finding low-energy paths between different molecular conformations.
+Along this line, the group develops algorithms for the planning and control of motions of general multibody systems.
+These systems may involve holonomic or nonholonomic constraints, like loop-closure, contact, or rolling constraints.
+The goal is to design feasible trajectories bringing the robot to a desired state without colliding with obstacles, and to obtain robust controllers to track the trajectories in practice.
+Several techniques have been developed to both ends, which consider the kinematic constraints of the robot, or also its full dynamic model (including motor saturations and speed limits).
+In both cases, innovative methods based on higher-dimensional continuation and randomized sampling techniques have been proposed for the planning of motions.
+These motions are further refined using trajectory optimization methods.
+The control of motions, in turn, is achieved by means of numerical optimal control techniques.
+The group has expertise on applying these techniques to fixed-base manipulators, mobile platforms of various sorts (omnidirectional, nonholonomic, or inverted-pendulum ones), cable driven robots, or flying drones.
+The group has also investigated the connections with related problems in biochemistry, contributing with novel algorithms for finding low-energy paths between molecular conformations.

-These are the latest research projects of the Kinematics and Robot Design research line:
+These are the latest research projects of the Computational Robotics research line:

 -